 Prof Oliver Inderwildi

 Oliver is a senior researcher and political consultant; his work focuses on advanced technological solutions for decarbonisation and their economic impact and policy implications.
-At present, Oliver is a Senior Visiting Scientist at Cambridge CARES, an Advisory Board member of the Royal Society of Chemistry’s Energy & Environmental Science and senior consultant with to the global advisory firm Oxford Analytica.
-Oliver edited, with Sir David King, “Energy, Transport & the Environment” the most comprehensive book on sustainable mobility, and is preparing with Professor Markus Kraft (Cambridge CARES’ Director) “Intelligent Decarbonization”, both with Springer Scientific.
+At present, Oliver is a Senior Visiting Scientist at Cambridge CARES, an Advisory Board member of the Royal Society of Chemistry’s Energy & Environmental Science and senior consultant with the global advisory firm Oxford Analytica.
+Oliver edited, with Sir David King, “Energy, Transport & the Environment” the most comprehensive book on sustainable mobility, and edited with Professor Markus Kraft (Cambridge CARES’ Director) “Intelligent Decarbonisation” which discusses how AI can deliver environmental benefit with minimal cyber-physical risks.

 Oliver holds a PhD in Chemical Physics from the University of Heidelberg, a diploma in economics and international relations from the London School of Economics and an MBA from the École Supérieure des Sciences Economiques et Commerciales in Paris.